Welcome to today's edition of the Rush 24-7 podcast.

 And these are the same kind of people we've just put in charge of much of the federal government.

-During the past week, the one world cafe has implemented new kitchen procedures.
+During the past week, the One World Cafe has implemented new kitchen procedures.

-They've hired a new executive chef and a new sous-chef.
+They've hired a new executive chef and a new sous chef.

-We were we were financially shaky.
+We were financially shaky.

-We'll be fine, said Sureta.
+We'll be fine, said Seretta.

-We're we're in no danger of us closing.
+We're in no danger of us closing.

 I love Allen Brothers too much.

-I mean, you don't want your food, if you're the primary supplier of food, you don't want the restaurant serving it to go bankrupt.
+I mean you don't want your food if you're the primary supplier of food you don't want the restaurant serving it to go bankrupt.

 And certainly you don't want to sell it to a non-profit one world cafe, a non-profit restaurant.